arpy8/100_days_of_python/README.md

 # 100_days_of_python
 This is my journey of #100DaysOfPython
 I am starting this journey wherein I will create several python programs and projects.
-For more about this course visit "https://100daysofpython.dev/"
+For more info about this course visit "https://100daysofpython.dev/"

 *Python files with 2 in the end are not written by me.